chr15m/bugout-practical-decentralization/README.md

 ???

 My final slide is a request to you people here in this room to help break this.
 As I said before I strongly beleive that you can't make something better and more secure without testing it and uncovering the flaws.
-So if you think this all sounds interesting and you want to help, one of the best ways you can do that is to see if you can break into that raspberry pi in my living room, and then let me know how you did it.
+So if you want to help, another way to do that is to see if you can break into that raspberry pi running the message board in my living room, and then let me know how you did it, so I can fix it.

 ---

 # [bugout.network](https://bugout.network/)

- * Chris McCormick
  * chris@mccormick.cx
  * @mccrmx

 ???

-If you want to stay updated with what I am doing in this space please head to bugout.network to connect.
+Finally, you can stay updated with what I am working on at bugout.network - feel free to email me or get in contact on Twitter if you'd like to discuss.

 Enjoy the rest of the conference, and thank you very much for having me here today.